Step 1.3

 Government's role in aged care

-The Australian Aged Care Quality Agency
+The Aged Care Quality and Safety Commission

 Aged care homes must comply with all 44 expected outcomes against four broad accreditation standards at all times.